 In 2025, we will deepen our roots in the communities of North Texas and extend our canopy across the state.
-We look forward to activating the 50th Cool School to the community, a milestone realized in collaboration with thousands of students, teachers, and families, as well as the leadership of six school districts.
+We look forward to opening the 50th Cool Schools to the community, a milestone realized in collaboration with thousands of students, teachers, and families, as well as the leadership of six school districts.

 We also developed our five-year Strategic Plan, which will guide Texas Trees' continued growth in impact.
 We carry forward our longstanding values, with increased focus on driving human health and wellbeing through high-impact, evidence-based greening at the community scale.
 We will double our holistic tree planting efforts and invest in education and partnerships to realize impact beyond the trees we plant.
-Arm in arm with our Canopy Club, we will continue to maximize the transformative power of nature to realize cool, green, healthy, and prosperous communities throughout Texas.
+The quality of life and prosperity of our state will only improve as we meet the immense need for trees in Texas communities, combating urban heat and maximizing the full benefits of trees for human health.

-Special thanks to our Strategic Planning Committee for their leadership, and to the full Board and staff of Texas Trees who worked with the experts at High Flying Strategies and HR&A Advisors to bring this plan to life.
+Special thanks to the Strategic Planning Committee for their leadership, and to the full Board and staff of Texas Trees who worked with the experts at High Flying Strategies and HR&A Advisors to bring this plan to life.